The 'Nam: Vietnam Combat Operations: Gameplay

-A heavily-laden US Marine convoy rumbles down a dirt road in I Corps, South Vietnam.
-Most of the game's battles take place in this region, where US Marines clashed with some of the most battle-hardened regular units of North Vietnam.

 Players can play as either a US Marine Lieutenant Colonel commanding a full battalion, or a North Vietnamese Colonel commanding a full regiment.
 The US Marines can draw support from additional service branches like the Army for Special Forces (SF) troops, the Air Force and Navy for land and carrier-based air support, the Navy and Coast Guard for riverine warfare ships, South Vietnam’s Army of the Republic of Vietnam (ARVN) and even various tribes as mercenaries.

 The expansion packs give Vietnamese Communist players access to more units, including the Khmer Rouge in Cambodia, the Pathet Lao in Laos and even China’s People’s Liberation Army, who briefly invaded Vietnam in 1979.
 These subfactions can only be accessed either by Americans or Vietnamese upon capturing special buildings.

-Promotional graphic featuring an M48A3 tank, heavily-used by US Marines during the Vietnam conflict.

 The game has various units including Marine riflemen, Vietcong guerrillas, villagers, and animals, realistically representing combat in the Vietnam theater.